 This is a skill that you need to learn so that you can cut straight lines correctly.
 While there are better tools for making straight cuts, knowing how to cut straight with a circular saw gives you convenient results.

-So, if you don’t access to a table and you want to make some straight cuts, I will give you some tips on how to make straight cuts with a circular saw.
+So, if you don’t have access to a table and you want to make some straight cuts, I will give you some tips on how to make straight cuts with a circular saw.

 Follow these tips to help you make precise straight cuts on short or longer materials.